 In the spring of 1998, the first beer chosen was Scott Sander’s English Brown Ale.
 However, for whatever reasons, a Milk Stout was the first to be brewed and was served in the summer of 1998.

-Walk in to the Widmer Gasthaus Pub any time of the year, and you’ll find a Collaborator beer or two on tap.
-Each year more Collaborator beers are chosen during the annual competition held in May for Brew Crew members.
+Walk in to the Widmer Brothers Pub any time of the year, and you’ll likely find a Collaborator beer or two on tap.
+As a matter of fact, starting 2016, Noel Blake’s “Steel Bridge Porter” has been selected as a year-round brew to join Widmer’s other core beers.
+Each year more Collaborator beers are chosen during the annual competition held in Spring exclusively for Oregon Brew Crew members.
 Will your beer be the next?